Badlands Guardian: Description

 Viewed from the air, the feature has been said to resemble a human head wearing a full Indigenous type of headdress, facing directly westward.
-Additional human-made structures have been said to resemble a pair of earphones worn by the figure.
-The apparent earphones are a road (Township Road 123A) and an oil well, which were installed in the early 2000s and are expected to disappear once the project is abandoned.
+An additional road (Township Road 123A) and an oil well have been said to resemble a pair of earphones worn by the figure, which were installed in the early 2000s and are expected to disappear once the oil well is abandoned.

-The head is a drainage feature created through erosion of soft, clay-rich soil by the action of wind and water.
+The head is a drainage feature created through erosion of soft, clay-rich stratum by the action of wind and water.

 The arid badlands are typified by infrequent but intense rain-showers, sparse vegetation and soft sediments.
-The 'head' may have been created during a short period of fast erosion immediately following intense rainfall.
-Although the image appears to be a convex feature, it is actually concave – that is, a valley, which is formed by erosion on a stratum of clay, and is an instance of the Hollow-Face illusion.
+Although the image appears to be a convex feature, it is actually concave – and therefore, a valley, and is an instance of the Hollow-Face illusion.
 Its age is estimated to be in the hundreds of years at a minimum.